pedersen-fisheries-lab/sspm/README.md

 devtools::install_github("pedersen-fisheries-lab/sspm", build_vignettes = TRUE)
 ```

-## Vignette
+## Vignettes

-See the vignette for an introduction to the `sspm` workflow.
+See the vignettes for an introduction to the `sspm` workflow.

 ``` r
 browseVignettes("sspm")